satish4linux/Codes-Bootstrap/README.md

 # Codes-Bootstrap

-My library of creating different elements using Twitter BootStrap
+My library for creating different elements using Twitter BootStrap